-An LDR or light dependent resistor is also known as photo resistor, photocell, photoconductor.
-It is a one type of resistor whose resistance varies depending on the amount of light falling on its surface.
-When the light falls on the resistor, then the resistance changes.
-These resistors are often used in many circuits where it is required to sense the presence of light.
-These resistors have a variety of functions and resistance.
+An LDR or light dependent resistor is also known as a photo resistor, photocell, photoconductor.
+It is one type of resistor whose resistance varies depending on the amount of light falling on its surface.
+When the light falls on the resistor, the resistance changes.
+To sense the presence of light these resistors are often used.
+These resistor have many functions and resistances.

 |Max power dissipation||200mW|

 |Typ. resistance @ 100lux||0.7kΩ|

 The bigger one wire is +ve of LDR and other is -ve.